AdaCore/gnatstudio/docs/users_guide/projects.rst

 ===================

-The switches editor, available through the menu :menuselection:`Project --> Edit Switches`, lists all the source files associated with the selected project.
+The switches editor, available through the menu :menuselection:`Project --> Edit Switches`, displays all the source files associated with the selected project.

-For each file, the compiler switches are listed.
-These switches are displayed in gray if they are the default switches defined at the project level (:ref:`The_Project_Properties_Editor`).
-They are defined in black if they are specific to a given file.
+For each file, it lists the compiler switches for that file.
+These switches are displayed in gray if they're the default switches defined at the project level (:ref:`The_Project_Properties_Editor`) and in black if they're specific to that file.

-Double-clicking in the switches column allows you to edit the switches for a specific file.
-It is possible to edit the switches for multiple files at the same time by selecting them before displaying the contextual menu (:menuselection:`Edit switches for all selected files`).
+Edit the switches for the file by double-clicking in the switches column.

-When you double-click in one of the columns that contain the switches, a new dialog is opened that allows you to edit the switches specific to the selected files.
+You can edit the switches for multiple files at the same time by selecting them before displaying the contextual menu (:menuselection:`Edit switches for all selected files`).

-This dialog has a button titled :guilabel:`Revert`.
-Clicking on this button will cancel any file-specific switch, and revert to the default switches defined at the project level.
+When you double-click in one of the columns that contain the switches, GPS opens a new dialog allowing you to edit the switches specific to the selected files.
+This dialog has a button titled :guilabel:`Revert`, which cancels any file-specific switch and revert to the default switches defined at the project level.

 .. image:: switch-editor-revert.jpg